 6 Backyard Ideas For Kids

 For groups of kids, have a marshmallow party.
 What kid doesn’t love marshmallows and candy?
-I set up chairs with my kids around our campfire ring and talk about fire safety as it get things ready.
-I always set up a little station on a table for the kids with chocolate, gram crackers, Skittles, jelly beans, peanut butter, etc. I have yet to come across a child who didn’t love making their own marshmallow sandwich, and you might as well make yourself one too since they are tasty!
+I set up chairs with my kids around our campfire ring.
+Be sure to talk about fire safety with your kids as it get things ready.
+I always set up a little station on a table for the kids with chocolate, gram crackers, Skittles, jelly beans, peanut butter, etc. I have yet to come across a child who didn’t love making their own marshmallow sandwich.
+You might as well make yourself one too since they are tasty!

 If your family isn’t the competitive and sporting type, or if you have children who are too young for the games listed here, then sidewalk chalk or chalk paint could be the perfect activity for you.
 You need concrete or a similar surface on which to paint, and you can make your own sidewalk paint for an additional fun activity.
 You’ll need a container of baking soda, a half-cup of cornstarch, warm water and food coloring.
 Mix these ingredients and stir.